 Start of the event:

-Languages of the event: English, Chinese, Arabic
+Language of the event: English, Arabic, Spanish, Portuguese

 We are looking forward to your participation!

 Note: For a quality use of the conference tool please download the Google Chrome Browser.

 Jorge Rodriguez Nieto, Partner CEO, Innovation, Barcelona, Spain

 Danny Chibinda, Director of Housing and Social Services, Lusaka City Council, Zambia

 Justice Matarutse, Program Manager, Durban City Council, South Africa

 David Gardner, International Urban Development Consultant, South Africa